 - Seating: The ride vehicle is a boat.
 It has rows of bench seats facing the center.
 You step down from the dock to get into it.

-- Accessibility: If you're in a wheelchair, go to the exit and ask a cast member for assistance.
+- Accessibility: If you're in a wheelchair, ask a Cast Member how to get in.
 You will have to go up and down a few steps to get on and off the boat.
 If you're in an ECV, you'll have to transfer to a wheelchair first, then to the ride.
 More about visiting Disneyland in a wheelchair or ECV

-- Younger children especially like this ride during the day
+- Younger children especially like this ride during the day, but it seems a little scarier at night.

-- If you're friendly with the skipper cast member and chat them up, they're likely to be funnier.
+- If you're friendly with the skipper Cast Member, laugh at their jokes and chat them up, they're likely to be funnier.

 - The line at Jungle Cruise can be deceptive, making you think it's short when it isn't and luring you into a maze of queues that you may worry that you'll never escape.
-Check a wait times app or ask a Cast member if the wait time isn't posted.
+And happy that at least it's in the shade.
+Check a wait times app or ask a Cast Member if the wait time isn't posted.

-- Some people think the Jungle Cruise much better at night
+- Some people think the Jungle Cruise one of the best things to do at Disneyland after dark.

-Walt Disney originally wanted to use real animals on the Jungle Cruise, but when he found out that many of them were nocturnal, he turned to mechanical ones instead.
+When the ride was in the planning stages, Walt Disney wanted to use live animals on the Jungle Cruise, but when he found out that many of them were nocturnal, Imagineers turned to mechanical ones instead.

 "Weird Al" Yankovic wrote and recorded a song titled "Skipper Dan" about a failed actor who ended up as a guide on the Jungle Cruise, but sometimes those skippers often go on to bigger things.
 According to MentalFloss.com, famous wisecracking skippers include Kevin Costner, John Lasseter, and Richard Nixon's press secretary Ron Ziegler.

-The water in the Jungle Cruise isn't dirty by accident.
-Its clarity is deliberately reduced to obscure the boat's guidance system and other unsightly items.
+The water in the Jungle Cruise doesn't look dirty because of poor maintenance: Its clarity is deliberately reduced to obscure the boat's guidance system and other unsightly items.

-Just outside Jungle Cruise entrance, look for a large palm tree.
+Just outside the Jungle Cruise entrance, look for a large palm tree.
 It's the oldest thing in Disneyland and dates back to the late 1800s.
-When Walt Disney bought the Dominguez family's land for the park, they asked him to spare the tree.
-Disney obligated and moved the 15-ton tree from the parking lot area to its current location.
+When Walt Disney bought the Dominguez family's land for the park, they asked him to spare it.
+Disney obligated and moved the 15-ton plant from the parking lot area to its current location.

 If you can't get enough of those wise-cracking skippers, check out Skipper Show, which features stand-up comedy from a group of former cast members.